Softening Your Roller Mop Head Without Struggle (New & Old)

 When you notice your mop’s head has an oily residue that is causing the hardness.
 Fill your mop bucket with the following diluted mixture.

-1 to 2 cups of white cleaning vinegar per one gallon of hot water.
-Once again, you want the water to be 120-degrees Fahrenheit or more.
+1 to 2 cups of white cleaning vinegar per gallon of hot water.
+Once again, you want the water to be 120 degrees Fahrenheit or more.

 Let your mop head soak in the solution for several minutes before wringing it out.

-Do these steps 3 or 4 times to make the mop is not only softening but getting clean so it will stay soft.
+Do these steps 3 or 4 times to make the mop not only soften but get clean so it will stay soft.

 If no natural sunlight is available, leave your mop out to let it have a few hours of air circulation before placing it in a closet.